10 Reasons and Fixes to Loud PC Fans When Idle

 I also recommend using a small paintbrush to get the last bit of dust stuck on the fan blades and all the nooks where dust is trapped.

-This will make a big difference in the final result of your cleaning, not to mention it makes the whole job easier too.
+This will make a big difference in the final result of your cleaning and make the whole job easier, too.

 2. Poor ventilation